KxSystems/docs/docs/kb/websockets.md

 .z.ws:{neg[.z.w]@[.Q.s value@;x;{"`",x,"\n"}]}
 ```

+### Authentication / Authoriation

+In order to initialize a WebSocket connection, a WebSocket ‘handshake’ must be successfully made between the client and server processes.
+First, the client sends a HTTP request to the server to upgrade from the HTTP protocol to the WebSocket protocol.

+Client HTTP requests can be authenticated/authorized using [.z.ac](../ref/dotz.md#zac-http-auth).
+This allows kdb+ to be customized with a variety of mechanisms for securing HTTP requests  e.g. LDAP, OAuth2, OpenID Connect, etc.

 ## WebSocket client

 Since V3.2t 2014.07.26, q can also create a WebSocket connection, i.e. operate as a client as well as a server.